Arctic Canadian Paleocene and Eocene fossil floras and paleoclimates

-Masters student, Markus Sudermann at BU is completing work late spring 2019 on this project.
+Former Masters student, Markus Sudermann at BU completed work in 2019 on this project.

 - Markus was part of the BGR-GSC expedition to Ellesmere Island in July 2017 (CASE-19), under Dr Galloway’s co-supervision.

-- Current PhD student Christopher West was also part of the field party to Stenkul Fiord.
+- Former PhD student Christopher West was also part of the field party to Stenkul Fiord.

-- Markus and Christopher presented their findings at the 2018 AGU annual meeting in Washington DC in December 2018, and are preparing manuscripts based on their research findings.
+- Markus and Christopher presented their findings at the 2018 AGU annual meeting in Washington DC in December 2018, and have published papers and have manuscripts in review based on their research findings.

-- Markus will also be presenting his research findings at the 2019 EGU annual meeting in Vienna, Austria.
+- Markus also be presented his research findings at the 2019 EGU annual meeting in Vienna, Austria.

-- Both Markus and Christopher will defend their thesis/dissertation summer 2019.
+- Both Markus and Christopher defended their thesis/dissertation Fall 2019.